Ending a council tenancy

 Ending a tenancy for someone else

-We may ask you for legal documents such as a death certificate, or proof of Power of Attorney if applicable.
+We will ask you for legal documents such as a death certificate, proof of Power of Attorney if applicable.
+Please print, complete and return the third party termination notice (PDF, 166KB) to the local community hub.

-If you cannot use the form, emailHousingEnquiries@leeds.gov.uk.
+If you cannot use the third party termination notice form, email HousingEnquiries@leeds.gov.uk.